Sage/cache_store_redis/README.md

 ## Testing

-To run the tests locally, we use Docker to provide both a Ruby and JRuby environment along with a reliable Redis container.
+To run the tests locally, we use Docker to provide a Ruby container.

 ### Setup Images:

-> This builds the Ruby and JRuby docker images.
+> This builds the Ruby docker image.

 ```bash
 cd script